nithin-ak/nus-dice-challenge-docker/README.md

-# nus-dice-challenge-docker
-Dice Challenge using Docker
+# Dice Challenge using Docker

 A simple dice game to decide a winner.